 - small pinch of salt

-- Place the mince into a roomy bowl, add the green marinade and using your hands, mix thoroughly, for at least 2 minutes, ensuring that every last bit of the meat is coated.
+- Tip the mince in, and using your hands, mix thoroughly, for at least 1 minute, ensuring that every last bit of the meat is coated.

 - Make the basting sauce by mixing all the ingredients together.

 - When you’re ready to cook them (barbecue, grill, etc), shape the kababs around the skewers.

 - Place the kababs on the barbecue/under the grill and cook for about 5 minutes each side, depending on thickness, basting at least once per side.

 Total time does not take into account, chilling and marinating times.